joelkp/scoop/README.md

 - Virtual functions
 - Explicit RTTI checks

 See the header files for the library for further details.
+The library can be built with `make` on many GNU/Linux systems, and with `gmake` on BSDs.

+This library was made in 2013, as a clean repackaging of something I'd experimented with 2010-2011.
+In-between, in 2012 I wrote [an article on object-oriented C, later reworked and expanded](https://joelkp.frama.io/blog/c-struct-inherit.html).
+Currently, this proof-of-concept library is not actively developed further, but if of interest further work could go into it.
+It's so small and simple that modified copies of the code are more likely to end up in future software of mine with different naming.

 Licensing
 ---------